CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: The CLASSY survey

 \section{The CLASSY survey}

 The 45 local galaxies from the CLASSY survey span a wide range of stellar masses ($6.2 < $~log($M_\star$/M$_\odot$)~$< 10.1$), SFRs ($-2<~$log($SFR$/M$_\odot$yr$^{-1}$)~$<+1.6$), oxygen abundances ($7 < $~12+log(O/H)~$< 8.8$), electron densities ($10 < n_e$(\sii$\lambda\lambda$6717,31)/cm$^{-3}$~$< 1120$), degree of ionization ($0.54 < O3O2 < 38.0$, with $O3O2 =$~\oiii~$~\lambda\lambda$5007/\oii~$~\lambda\lambda$3727,9), and reddening values ($0.02 < E(B-V) < 0.67$).
-In \citetalias{berg22}, we present our sample, explaining in detail the selection criteria along with an extensive overview of the HST/COS and archival optical spectra.
-The data reduction is presented in \citetalias{james22}, including spectra extraction, co-addition, wavelength calibration, and vignetting.
-In \citetalias{mingozzi22} we explained in detail the data analysis, from the stellar continuum modeling to the emission line fitting, providing measurements for the UV redshifts ($z_{UV}$), the main UV and optical emission line fluxes and equivalent widths, and ISM properties.
+In \citetalias{berg22}, we present our sample, explaining in detail the selection criteria along with an extensive overview of the HST/COS and archival optical spectra. {Also, \citetalias{berg22} broadly compares the global properties of the CLASSY galaxies with local and high-$z$ samples (see \citetalias{berg22} Sec.~5, Fig.~8), showing that these objects are characterized by similar low masses and metallicity to the dwarf galaxies of the local volume, but are characterized by higher SFRs and sSFRs, consistent with high-$z$ systems.
+Also, CLASSY objects follow the same trend as other $z\sim0$ star-forming galaxies in the mass-metallicity relation but with a larger scatter.
+Recent JWST studies are further confirming that such characteristics are typical of the high-$z$ Universe (see e.g., Fig~4 and 5 of \citealt{curti23}; \citealt{atek23,simmonds23}).} The data reduction is presented in \citetalias{james22}, including spectra extraction, co-addition, wavelength calibration, and vignetting.
+In \citetalias{mingozzi22}, we explained in detail the data analysis, from the stellar continuum modeling to the emission line fitting, providing measurements for the UV redshifts ($z_{UV}$), the main UV and optical emission line fluxes and equivalent widths, and ISM properties.
 In the following subsections, we summarize the most important characteristics of the sample and the main steps of the data analysis performed in these previous works.